-An artist’s paint brush is a vital tool in their kit.
-It enables you to put paint to canvas and turn your creative thoughts and ideas into visual masterpieces.
+An artist’s paintbrush is a vital tool in their kit.
+It enables you to put paint on canvas and turn your creative thoughts and ideas into visual masterpieces.

 When face-to-face with that brush display in a shop, and seeing the vast amount of variety available it can be a little daunting and difficult to know where to begin.